desicochrane/data-science-masters/README.md

 * Module 9 - NLP and Computer Vision
 * Module 10 - Cloud Computing Architectures / Data Center Engineering

-It is recommended to look ahead so long as the general trend is that of finishing earlier blocks before later blocks.
+It is recommended to look ahead so long as the general trend is that of finishing earlier modules before later modules.

 ## Module 0 - Highschool math

 Not everyone was lucky enough to have a good start with math growing up.
-The goal is to level the playing field - by the end of Block 0 you should feel like you went to a highschool with world class teachers and finished top of your math class.
+The goal is to level the playing field - by the end of module 0 you should feel like you went to a highschool with world class teachers and finished top of your math class.

 #### Algebra